ali-andrews/project_two/README.md

 ###VANGUARD
 ####What is Vanguard?

 Vanguard is the first news organisation that doesn’t follow an agenda.
 Vanguard quickly realised that News organisations all have their own agendas.
-Thus, Vanguard was born- with one basic philosophy of being able to provide un-biased news to all- uploaded by any individual how they see and feel it.
+Thus, Vanguard was born- with one basic philosophy of being able to provide an un-biased news to all- uploaded by any individual.
 From sharing local news stories to some of the biggest events in history- users report what they feel. <br>

 To get an unbiased view, you need to have information from multiple sources- in Vanguards case yourself and other everyday individuals.
 Society can upload their own news, photographs and thoughts.
 Vanguard correlates a users understanding of society with news.
 <br>

-Vanguard is a News organisation with all articles and photographs taken by you're everyday person with what they see and feel. <br>

 ####Defintion: Vanguard